 - Encourage them to tell an adult if they have any symptoms (such as their mouth feels funny, they are itchy, their throat hurts, etc.).
 Try some role-playing to help your child practice.

-Guidance for Schools on Food Allergies, Asthma and COVID-19
+Guidance for Schools on Food Allergies, Asthma, and COVID-19

-The Centers for Disease Control and Prevention (CDC) has guidance for reopening schools during the COVID-19 pandemic.
-They encourage schools to keep food allergies in mind when creating new policies.
+The Centers for Disease Control and Prevention (CDC) has guidance for schools during the COVID-19 pandemic.
+They encourage schools to keep food allergies in mind when creating policies.
 The CDC also offers general guidance schools can follow to manage food allergies, called “Voluntary Guidelines for Managing Food Allergies In Schools and Early Care and Education Programs.”

-Sixteen food allergy experts released recommendations for how schools can handle food allergies in light of new COVID-19 policies.
+Sixteen food allergy experts released recommendations for how schools can handle food allergies in light of COVID-19 policies.

 They created eight recommendations for schools:

 - Before and after meals, wash hands with soap and water and clean surfaces.
 Don’t allow food sharing.

 - Remember that food allergen bans are not medically necessary and should not be included in 504 plans.
 They do not decrease the risk of anaphylaxis, a severe allergic reaction.

 - Make reasonable changes to 504 plans to work with school recommendations.

 - Stock epinephrine in all schools.
 Consider plans to keep student epinephrine in their classrooms when possible.